 Oxley Home Care, established in 2006, is a family owned Sydney company and an approved government provider for aged care services who specialises in dementia care.

 For the last decade, Oxley Home Care’s staff have been providing Dementia Care, Private Care, Home Care, Nursing and Allied Health which enables people – regardless of their age – to live in their own home throughout the Sydney Metropolitan area.

-Oxley Home Care is an Approved Provider of Home Care Packages funded by the Commonwealth Department of Health and Ageing and holds an allocation of Home Care Packages.
-These packages are designed to provide assistance to the elderly to remain living at home.
+Oxley Home Care is an Approved Provider of Home Care Packages funded by the Commonwealth Department of Health.

 Our mission is to empower people; regardless if they are frail or aged, by providing quality services specifically tailored to meet their individual needs.